softworkz/embyuserwiki/Library-Setup.md

 ## Path Substitution

-Path substitutions are used for mapping a path on the server to a path that clients are able to access.
 By allowing clients direct access to media on the server they may be able to play them directly over the network and avoid using server resources to stream and transcode them.
+Path substitution can help achieve this by mapping the path on the server to to a network path that can be accessed by other devices.

 Path substitutions are configured in the **Path Substitution** tab of the library setup area.

+Example:

+You have a Movies library on the server as **D:\Movies**.
+This folder is also shared on the network as **\\Server\Movies**.
+You'd like to allow an Emby app on another machine direct access to the shared folder.

+To do this, create a path substitution with the following values:

+**From**: D:\Movies
+**To**: \\Server\Movies

+This will allow some Emby apps to access the media directly and avoid having to stream or transcode using Emby Server.